 Articles that are accepted will be published.
 A new website devoted to this project is being developed and will be linked to from the American studies website.
 Students are welcomed to incorporate this work into their own scholarship, such as a junior paper or senior thesis.

-If you are interested, contact Anne A. Cheng, professor of English and director of the Program in American Studies, at email@example.com with your proposed article idea.
+If you are interested, contact Anne A. Cheng, professor of English and American studies, at firstname.lastname@example.org with your proposed article idea.
 Your proposal must be approved before you start on your assignment.